"We Demand Justice!": Towards Social Context Grounding of Political Texts: Introduction

-Humans familiar with the historical stances of a politician and, possessing specific knowledge about the event from the news, are able to understand the \textit{intended meaning} of such messages.
-But, computationally understanding the correct meaning of such language is challenging.
-Our main question in this paper is - \textit{\textbf{Can an NLP model find the right meaning?}} \textit{Social Context Understanding}, needed for building successful models for such tasks, can come from a wide variety of sources.
-The politician's party affiliation, historical stances on the issue, social relationships; knowledge about the involved entities, and related prior and upcoming events, etc, are a few examples of the relevant social context.
+Humans familiar with the stances of a politician and, possessing knowledge about the event from the news, can easily understand the \textit{intended meaning} of political phrases.
+However, automatically understanding such language is challenging.
+Our main question in this paper is - \textit{\textbf{Can an NLP model find the right meaning?}} From a linguistic perspective, we follow the distinction \citep{bach2008pragmaticsphilosophy} between \textit{semantic} interpretation (i.e., meaning encoded directly in the utterance and does not change based on its external context), and \textit{pragmatic} interpretation (that depends on extra-linguistic information).
+The latter has gathered significant interest in the NLP community recently \citep{bender-koller-2020-climbing,bisk-etal-2020-experience}, focusing on language understanding, when grounded in an external context \citep{fried-etal-2023-pragmatics}.
+To a large extent, the focus of such studies has been on grounding language in a perceptual environment (e.g., image captioning \citep{andreas-klein-2016-reasoning,sharma-etal-2018-conceptual,alikhani-etal-2020-cross}, instruction following \citep{wang-etal-2016-learning-language,suhr-etal-2019-executing,lachmy-etal-2022-draw}, and game playing \citep{potts2012goal,udagawa2019natural} tasks).
+Unlike these works, in this paper, we focus on \textit{grounding language in a social context}, i.e., modeling the common ground \citep{clark1991grounding,traum1994computational,stalnaker2002common} between the author and their social media followers, that enables understanding an otherwise highly ambiguous utterances.
+The \textit{Social Context Understanding}, needed for building successful models for such tasks, can come from a wide variety of sources.
+The politician's affiliation and historical stances on the issue provide can capture crucial social context.
+Social relationships, knowledge about the involved entities, and related prior and upcoming events form important part of the puzzle as well.
+In \cref{fig:intro_example} event $\#1$, combining the event information (\textit{school shooting}) with the speakers' gun control stances, would facilitate understanding the \textit{intended meaning} of the text.

-In the example in figure \ref{fig:intro_example}, for event $\#1$, we could augment the information that Kamala Harris almost always expresses negative sentiment towards the entity guns in her discourse and Mike Pence often expresses positive sentiment.
-Jointly modeling this information along with the event description could allow us to easily disambiguate the intended meaning.
-This example motivates the need for tasks and models that jointly model social context.
-Most of the existing works study the impact of modeling social context either: 1) as the impact of individual aspects of social context \citep{yang-etal-2016-toward} or 2) in learning representations of specific contextual features from the task objective itself \citep{2020-multifactor-rollcall,partypreferencerollcall2001,mehta-goldwasser-2021-tackling}.
-Recently, two models that aim to capture a unified view of the social context were proposed \citep{pujari-goldwasser-2021-understanding,feng2022political}.